-Francesco is a soundscape researcher at the University College London with more than 10 years of activity in the field, he is trained as architect and urban sound planner and currently contributes to the development of the ISO 12913 series on soundscape.
+Francesco is a soundscape researcher at the University College London with more than 10 years of activity in the field.
+He is trained as an architect and urban sound planner and currently contributes to the development of the ISO 12913 series on soundscape.
 Francesco wants to promote more solution-oriented soundscape studies to support communities.

 André has been a soundscape researcher for over 15 years.
 At the Technical University Berlin he currently teaches psychoacoustics, noise effects and noise control – all necessary components (among other things) for soundscape research.
 He believes that we are all together the composers of urban sound, and wants to encourage involved parties to exploit this potential.

-Andrew is an urban soundscape researcher at the University College London focussed on soundscape analysis, machine learning, and human perception of complex sounds.
+Andrew is an urban soundscape researcher at the University College London, focused on soundscape analysis, machine learning, and human perception of complex sounds.
 He also manages the International Soundscape Database, which includes over 1000 soundscape assessments of urban public spaces.
 Andrew is excited about how new approaches can provide healthier soundscapes for more people.

-Jian is Professor in Acoustics and Soundscape at University College London.
+Jian is a Professor of Acoustics and Soundscape at University College London.
 He has worked in environmental and architectural acoustics for 30+ years, currently working internationally on developing soundscape indices.
-Jian is President Elect of the International Institute of Acoustics and Vibration, and chairs the Technical Committee for Noise of the European Acoustics Association, and EU COST Action on Soundscape of European Cities and Landscapes.
+Jian is President Elect of the International Institute of Acoustics and Vibration, and chairs the Technical Committee for Noise of the European Acoustics Association and EU COST Action on Soundscape of European Cities and Landscapes.

 Cleopatra works in the area of psychoacoustics, noise effects and soundscape at the Technical University Berlin.
 In her research she examines the impact of sound exposure on mental load with a particular interest in audio-visual interaction effects.
 She wants to promote healthy and holistic soundscape solutions that consider both functional and ethical aspects.